jxnl/blog/docs/writing/posts/advice.md

 You impress nobody except yourself when you're a pessimist.
 It doesn't make you a better friend.
 It does not make you cool and edgy.
 It does not make you seem smarter just because you can be critical of everything.
 The world is neither inherently against you nor for you, so believing one or the other is in bad faith.

 > “He who blames others has a long way to go on his journey.
 He who blames himself is halfway there.
 He who blames no one has arrived.”

+## You were just a child

+With me for a bit, I looked at all the stupid things I had done in the past, and all the things that happened to me that I didn't understand.
+Someone said to me "you were just a child" and it was honestly the most liberating thing I've ever heard.
+I was just a child.
+I didn't know any better.
+I didn't know.

+Now, you also have to realize that this app applies to everyone else too.
+Its everyone's first time being a person.